Sweepstakes casinos are available to play in Iowa.

 Iowa's gambling statutes are found across several code chapters: Chapter 99B covers games of skill, amusement, and chance; Chapter 99D addresses pari-mutuel wagering; and Chapter 99F is the Gambling Games Act governing casino operations.
 The statutory definitions are detailed and cover licensed activities specifically, leaving the sweepstakes model in unaddressed territory.

 Despite Iowa's mature regulatory market, iGaming (online casino gambling) has not been authorized.
 The state's approach has been to expand gambling options through physical, licensed venues rather than online platforms.
-Sweepstakes casinos operate outside the IRGC's jurisdiction - they are not licensed, regulated, or explicitly prohibited by Iowa law.
-The model's reliance on eliminating consideration places it in a category that Iowa's gambling-specific legislation does not directly address.
-Given Iowa's generally pragmatic approach to gambling regulation, the current environment is tolerant but lacks the consumer protections available through the state's licensed market.
+Sweepstakes casinos operate outside the IRGC's licensed casino framework - they are not licensed or regulated as Iowa casino gaming, but they are also not prohibited by a standalone sweepstakes-casino ban.

 Governs licensed casino operations in Iowa, including excursion gambling boats and land-based gambling structures.
 Establishes the Iowa Racing and Gaming Commission's authority.